Kerberos Delegation

 This ability to manage protocol transition is accepted by the Domain Controller only if it has been explicitly granted to the service account wishing to manage this delegation.
 It is in delegation management tab that an administrator can choose a constrained delegation using Kerberos only, therefore without protocol transition, or using any protocol, thus allowing protocol transition.

-In the first case, the TRUSTED_FOR_DELEGATION flag is set on the account, and the service can only relay kerberos authentication.
+In the first case, no specific flag is set on the account, and the service can only relay kerberos authentication.
 It cannot use the S4U2Self extension to create a ticket out of nowhere.

 In the second case, the TRUSTED_TO_AUTHENTICATE_FOR_DELEGATION flag is set.
 If this is the case, then the service with this flag can pretend to be anyone when accessing services in its list via the S4U2Self extension.